Can Vision Foundation Models Navigate? Zero-Shot Real-World Evaluation and Lessons Learned: Introduction

 These models have grown in popularity~\cite{vint,nomad,care}; however, we lack a comprehensive understanding of how these models actually perform in real-world deployment.
 Current evaluations rely almost exclusively on success rate metrics, typically defined by a distance threshold — this tells us whether a robot reached its goal, but reveals little about why models fail or how well they generalize across visually different environments.
 This evaluation gap is critical: foundation models for visual navigation are being deployed on real robots, from warehouse systems to NASA's Mars rover~\cite{NASA}, yet we cannot explain their failures or predict when they will struggle.
 This work directly addresses this gap.

 This paper makes two primary contributions to the field of VNMs.
 First, we introduce a comprehensive real-world evaluation of several state-of-the-art VNMs.
 We consider GNM~\cite{gnm}, ViNT~\cite{vint}, NoMaD~\cite{nomad}, NaviBridger~\cite{bridger} and CrossFormer~\cite{crossformer}, across two robotic platforms under three conditions: in familiar settings, controlled distribution shift via image perturbations (motion blur, sunflare), and out-of-distribution deployment.
-We will publicly release the evaluation dataset along with an open-source codebase for simulation and real-world deployment.
+We will publicly release the evaluation dataset.
+The code can be found in \href{https://github.com/MaevaGuerrier/vnm-zeroshot-eval}{Official Codebase}.
 Second, through extensive real-world testing, we evaluate models using both traditional path metrics and vision-specific metrics to assess goal understanding.

 Our evaluation reveals three critical limitations in current VNMs.
 First, more recent transformer-based and diffusion-based models consistently fail at collision avoidance.
 This suggests that architectural complexity does not guarantee geometric understanding, and that current training datasets lack sufficient collision and recovery examples.
 Second, even when equipped with low-level collision avoidance, VNMs suffer from goal prediction failures in cluttered environments, frequently deviating from the intended trajectory because the models confuse visually similar locations.
 Third, certain models performance degrade significantly under distribution shift, highlighting limited robustness to environmental variations.
 These findings demonstrate that while VNMs show promise for generalization, substantial gaps remain before reliable real-world deployment is possible.